Kate Edelman Johnson

-Kate Edelman Johnson is an American film producer and daughter of motion picture producer, Louis F. Edelman, and the widow of Deane F. Johnson, entertainment attorney and Managing Partner of O'Melveny & Meyers.
+Kate Edelman Johnson is an American film producer and daughter of motion picture and TV producer, Louis F. Edelman, and the widow of Deane F. Johnson, an entertainment attorney and Managing Partner of O'Melveny & Meyers who later became President of Warner Communication, Inc. and Time-Warner, Inc., who died on February 28, 1999 at the age of 80 after a battle with Alzheimer’s disease.